Code-Institute-Submissions/Hello-world/README.md

 * Centered the social media icons and copyright information in the footer bar as this looked better on the website.
 * Changed the background colour on the main features section of the Home page and Membership page to add colour to the pages and to provide contrast to the icons to help them stand out.
 Also changed text colour for better readability.
 * Removed underline from headings and the website looked better without these.
-* Added a white background to the callout message and Join Now button to make it stand out better from the background hero image.
+* Added an opaque overlay to the hero images and exercise class image on the Home page to make the callout message and Join Now button stand out better from the background hero image, to draw the user's attention to this feature.
+Also to make the exercise class timetable easier to read.
 * Changed the position of the callout message and Join Now button to top right of the hero image, to make it one of the first items the user can see on the webpage and so that the user doesn't have to scroll down the page to get to the Join Now button.
 * Added a picture to the quotes section on the Join Now page to give the reviews better credibility from the User's point of view.
 Also removed bold styling of the quote text and made the names a smaller font to improve the visual appeal of this section.

-### Features left to implement:
+* Changed the membership package layout and texct styling to improve its visual appearance.
+* Adding extra padding or margin to the logo, navbar navigation tabs and navbar-toggler icon to give them a better look.

+### Future scope:
 * If I had more time to improve my website, I would add a page detailing the gym classes available with a description for each class.
 This could be further improved in the future by adding photos or a video clip to improve the user’s understanding and website experience.
 * To improve the website further I could add a proper logo rather than just the name of the gym.
 This would provide a greater visual appeal and look more professional.
 * In the future I could add greater content for new and current members like workout videos or incorporate a fitness blog.